 Projective plane

-A similar situation is seen on a 3-dimensional space, in this space any line that passes through the origin intercepts the plane
+A similar situation is seen in a 3-dimensional space.
+In this space, any line that passes through the origin intercepts the plane

 Any 2D point is represented in this space as the triplet